Welcome Week - Saturday, August 30 - Sunday, September 7, 2014

 Off-Campus & Commuter Students

 Too excited to go home?
-Don’t want to miss a thing?
+Don't want to miss a thing?
 Why not stay for the night?
-On Tuesday, September 3 and Friday, September 6 off-campus and commuter students are invited to for a night of games and socializing!
-Make sure to bring your own sleeping bag and pillow!
+Off-campus and commuter students are invited for a night of games and socializing!
+Make sure you bring a sleeping bag and pillow!
 Registration is limited to 175 students.
-Please click the link for registration and details!
-See you there!
+Dates for registration will be posted soon so stay tuned!

 IRC Capture the Flag